The Theorem of Iterates for elliptic and non-elliptic Operators: Scales induced by weight functions

 Hence $u\vert_V\in\Rou{\fW}{V}=\Rou{\omega}{V}$ by Proposition \ref{WF-Intersection} and Proposition \ref{Singsupport}.

 The Beurling case follows analogously. \end{proof}

 \begin{Rem} If we set in Theorem \ref{MixedThm} $\omega(t)=t^{1/(\alpha s)}$ and $\sigma(t)=t^{1/s}$ then we obtain that any $s$-Gevrey vector is a $\alpha s$-Gevrey function in $V$.
-But this is a weaker result than Theorem \ref{GevreyThm}.
-In particular by Theorem \ref{MixedThm} we would only obtain that an analytic vector is a $\alpha$-Gevrey function in $V$.
+But this is a weaker result than \cite[Theorem 1.3]{MR654409}.
+In particular by Theorem \ref{MixedThm} we would only obtain that an analytic vector is an $\alpha$-Gevrey function in $V$.

 This reflects the difference in the definition of the ultradifferentiable scales: In section \ref{sec:Scales} we have defined the weight sequences $\bM^\lambda$ of the scale generated by $\zeta$ by $m_k^\lambda=\exp\circ\zeta_{\lambda}(k)$, i.e.\ $M^\lambda_k=k!(\exp\circ\zeta_{\lambda}(k))$, whereas the definition of the scale associated to a weight function in this section corresponds to $M_k^\lambda=\exp\circ\zeta_{\lambda}(k)$.
 By Proposition \ref{FacultyAbsorb} the two definitions are essentially equivalent when the weight function satisfies \eqref{om7}.
-For the moment we may call a scale $(\bM^\lambda)_\lambda$ of semiregular weight sequences weak if it is defined via the sequences $M_k^\lambda=\exp\circ\zeta_{\lambda}(k)$. \footnote{In order to guarantee that the sequences $\bM^\lambda$ of a weak scale are semiregular weight sequences we need to change the definition of generating functions in Subsection \ref{Subsec:DefScales} a little bit.
+For the moment we may call a scale $(\bM^\lambda)_\lambda$ of semiregular weight sequences weak if it is defined via the sequences $M_k^\lambda=\exp\circ\zeta_{\lambda}(k)$.\footnote{In order to guarantee that the sequences $\bM^\lambda$ of a weak scale are semiregular weight sequences we need to change the definition of generating functions in Subsection \ref{Subsec:DefScales} a little bit.
 For example, instead of demanding only that $\log k +\zeta_\lambda(k)-\zeta_{\lambda}(k-1)$ is increasing in $k$ for fixed $k$ we need that the sequence $\zeta_\lambda(k)-\zeta_{\lambda}(k-1)$ is increasing.
 Furthermore we replace $\lim (t^{-1}\zeta_\lambda(t))=\infty$ for each $\lambda$ with $\lim (t^{-1}\zeta_{\lambda}(t)-\log(t))=\infty$.
 In fact, these are the only changes necessary.} On the other hand, we might say that the scales from Section \ref{sec:Scales}, i.e.\ those given by $k!\exp\circ\zeta_{\lambda}(k)$, are strong.